DataDog/prof-correctness/scenarios/full_host/README.md

 ## Environment Variables

-- `EXECUTION_TIME_SEC`: Duration to run the test application (default: 12 seconds)
+- `EXECUTION_TIME_SEC`: Duration to run the test application (default: 12 seconds) The aim is to have 2 profiles, the first one fails due to startup / warmup of full host
 - Profiler outputs are written to `/app/data/profiles_*`here